divyakputhussery/divyakputhussery/README.md

 ## Hi there 👋
 My name is Divya.
-I currently live in Sydney, Australia!
+I live in Sydney, Australia!
 <!--
 **divyakputhussery/divyakputhussery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->